RishzG/text2image-baseline/README.md

 ```

 ## Sample 5 Prompts (example)
-1. a cozy cabin in the woods during golden hour, 35mm photo, high detail
-2. a ceramic mug shaped like a cat, studio lighting, product shot
+1. A small red bicycle parked next to a brick wall, late afternoon
+2. Two golden retriever puppies playing in tall grass
-3. a futuristic city skyline at night with neon lights, wide angle
+3. A bustling street market at night with colourful neon lights
-4. a plate of sushi arranged as a smiley face, overhead shot
-5. a bicycle parked beside a sunflower field, pastel color palette

-Put generated images under `outputs/` and commit to the repo.
+4. A wooden dining table with a bowl of of oranges, natural light
+5. A surfer riding a gaint wave under a dramatic cloudy sky